 - The Metropolitan Economy, Jobs and Equality.

-London will be a very different place when the pre-Mayoral election discussions re-start next year.
-But, equally, there will be many more reasons for politicians, the media and the public to be involved.
-Our aim is to encourage this involvement.
+London is now a very different place as the pre-Mayoral election discussions re-started in March 2021.
+But, equally, there are many more reasons for politicians, the media and the public to be involved in the debate.

 Christine Whitehead and Ian Gordon